Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of a free gravitino's field on thick branes

-Firstly, we consider the localization of a free massless gravitino field on a thick brane in a five-dimensional spacetime.
-Usually, it can be to assume the five-dimensional line-element as
+First, we consider the localization of a free massless gravitino's field on a thick brane in a five-dimensional spacetime.
+Usually, the five-dimensional line-element can be assumed as follows:

-Here, $M$ and $N$ denote the curved five-dimensional spacetime indices, $\hat{g}_{\mu\nu}$ is the metric on the brane and the warp factor $\text{e}^{2A(y)}$ is only the function of the extra dimension $y$.
-For convenience, the following coordinate transformation
+Here, $M$ and $N$ denote the curved five-dimensional spacetime indices, $\hat{g}_{\mu\nu}$ is the metric on the brane, and the warp factor $\text{e}^{2A(y)}$ is only the function of the extra dimension $y$.
+For convenience, the following coordinate transformation could be performed: